 - (a) contracts of employment, service records;

 - (b) types of leave;

 - (c) personal history/records;

 - (d) appraisal forms;

 - (e) job specification; and,

 - (f) job description.

+- 5. describe the factors that contribute to employee/ labour turnover in an organisation.

 (a) Internal factors: